Cheesey potato waffles recipe

 - Cook the waffles until either the steam starts to slow down, or the waffle feels crisp on the outside.
 Our waffles took 8 minutes.

 - Remove cooked waffle from waffle maker, allow waffle maker to reach optimum heat again, spoon in more batter and repeat cooking steps.

-We used the Morning Baker(TM) Belgian Waffle Baker to make our waffles, read our review of how it performed.
+I used the Morning Baker(TM) Belgian Waffle Baker to make these waffles, read the review of how it performed.

 Waffles not eaten immediately can be cooled on a wire baking rack, then stored in the fridge for reheating or eating cold later.

 1 waffle = 80 cals (when recipe yield is 10 waffles)